Montpelier Hill: Carthy's Castle

 On the northern slopes is another ruined building, known as Carthy's or McCarthy's Castle.
-This is all that remains of Dolly Mount – also known as the "Long House" and "Mount Pelier House" – a large hunting residence built by Henry Loftus, Earl of Ely towards the end of the eighteenth century.
+This is all that remains of the original Mount Pelier House, also known as Dolly Mount and the "Long House".
+It was an Anglo-Irish country house built by Henry Loftus, Earl of Ely towards the end of the eighteenth century.
 The building was originally two storeys high with bow windows each side of the hall door, above which was the Ely coat of arms.
 At each side of the house was an arched gate from which extended a range of ancillary buildings, terminating in a three-storeyed tower with an embattled top and pointed windows.
 The interiors were noted for their marble chimneypieces and stuccoed ceilings.
 The earl's first wife, Frances Monroe, was the aunt of Dorothea "Dolly" Monroe who was a celebrated beauty and in whose honour the house was named Dolly Mount.
-The Elys subsequently abandoned the residence and the building soon fell into ruin, mainly at the hands of a tenant called Jack Kelly who wrecked the house to ensure his tenancy would not be disturbed.
+The Charles Tottenham, who inherited the Loftus estates after Henry Loftus died in 1783, subsequently abandoned the residence.
+The building soon fell into ruin, mainly at the hands of a tenant called Jack Kelly who wrecked the house to ensure his tenancy would not be disturbed.
 All, except for the tower at the western end, which is now known as Carthy's Castle, was demolished in 1950.